San Francisco Condominium Conversion Rules and Process

 Buildings with more than six residential units are not eligible for conversion.
-Buildings with 2-4 residential units may qualify for conversion three ways: (i) automatic (lottery bypass) qualification for two-unit buildings where each unit is owner-occupied be a separate owner; (ii) the “Expedited Conversion Program”, created June 11, 2013, under which buildings owned as a TIC as of April 15, 2013, may convert between 2013 and 2020; and (iii) the annual conversion lottery, which has been suspended but is expected to return beginning in 2024.
+Buildings with 2-4 residential units may qualify for conversion three ways: (i) automatic (lottery bypass) qualification for two-unit buildings where each unit is owner-occupied be a separate owner; (ii) the “Expedited Conversion Program”, created June 11, 2013, under which buildings owned as a TIC as of April 15, 2013, may convert between 2013 and 2020 (however, note that as of July 2017, the City is not accepting ECP applications from buildings with renters because of a recently-filed lawsuit challenging the constitutionality of the lifetime lease requirement); and (iii) the annual conversion lottery, which has been suspended but is expected to return beginning in 2024.
 Buildings with 5-6 residential units are also eligible for the Expedited Conversion Program, but are no longer eligible to participate in the conversion lottery.
 This means that 5-6 unit buildings that were not already TICs as of April 2013 cannot be converted to condominiums.

 Can eviction history disqualify buildings from being converted to condominiums?

 A building’s eviction history may disqualify or delay its conversion.
 The specific rules relating to eviction history are complex, and depend on who was evicted, the legal basis for eviction, when the eviction occurred, whether the tenant re-occupied after eviction, and which conversion eligibility program the building wishes to use.
 For detailed information on how past evictions effect eligibility for condominium conversion, see the article entitled The Effect of Eviction History on San Francisco Condominium Conversion Eligibility.

 Can a past “tenant buyout” disqualify buildings from being converted to condominiums?